marius9189/video-truth-annotator/README.md

 ## Related Project

-This annotator creates the ground-truth data for [**OpenToF**](https://github.com/nrother/OpenToF/) — an open source Time-of-Flight measurement system for trampolining that measures the flight time of every jump.
+This annotator creates the ground-truth data for [**OpenToF**](https://github.com/nrother/OpenToF/) — an open source Time-of-Flight measurement system for trampolining that measures the flight time of every jump and aims to match the accuracy of competition ToF systems.
 The annotated takeoff/landing CSVs serve as the reference against which the OpenToF sensor data is validated.

 ## License